 605.202 Data Structures or equivalent and 605.201 Introduction to Programming Using Java or equivalent.
 605.203 Discrete Mathematics or equivalent is recommended.

 This required foundation course must be taken before other 605.xxx courses in the degree.
-This course does not satisfy the foundation course requirement for Computer Science or Cybersecurity.
+This course does not satisfy the foundation course requirement for Bioinformatics, Computer Science, or Cybersecurity.
 Students can only earn credit for one of 605.620, 605.621, or 685.621.